Liam Duggan

-Liam Duggan (born 11 December 1996) is a professional Australian rules footballer who plays for the West Coast Eagles in the Australian Football League (AFL).
+Liam James Duggan (born 11 December 1996) is a professional Australian rules footballer who plays for and captains the West Coast Eagles in the Australian Football League (AFL).
+He also hosts the 4WD Podcast with YouTuber Ronny Dahl.

+Early football

-Duggan played for Ballarat's St Patrick's College in the Herald Sun Shield, the Western Jets at TAC Cup and Vic Metro in the National U18s.
+Duggan played for Ballarat's St Patrick's College in the BAS school competition, the Western Jets at TAC Cup and Vic Metro in the National U18s.
 In 2014 the AIS-AFL Academy awarded him with the Ben Mitchell Medal.
-Duggan was drafted with pick 11 of the 2014 National Draft.